curiosity/jquery.smartbanner/README.md

 jQuery Smart Banner
 ===================

+**Curiosity.com fork -- added functionality to override native safari app banner to use custom app banner so that we can track banner interactions better.
+Also added new option to pass along itunes query params.**

 [Smart Banners][1] are a new feature in iOS 6 to promote apps on the App Store from a website.
 This jQuery plugin brings this feature to older iOS versions, Android devices and for Windows Store apps.